osipiosita/Movie-Recommendation-System/README.md

 https://www.kaggle.com/code/rounakbanik/movie-recommender-systems/input?select=credits.csv
 https://www.kaggle.com/code/rounakbanik/movie-recommender-systems/input?select=links_small.csv

-#Obtain an API key from https://www.themoviedb.org
+#Obtain an API key from https://www.themoviedb.org.
+This is used to fetch the posters for the recommended movies.
 ## Setup and Installation

 ### Prerequisites